Recipe – Traditional Greek Moussaka

 You may not need the whole 400 gr of flour, or, you may need more, just add enough to make the mixture form a ball, see above picture.

-I Have found the easiest way to add the eggs, is to lightly whisk them into the milk, before adding the milk to flour and butter mixture, the Greek way, is to add them at the end, but this takes a lot of elbow grease to mix them in well, do it my easy way, the results are the same.
+The Greek way is to add them at the end but this takes a lot of elbow grease to mix them in well, do it my easy way, the results are the same.

 Gradually add the milk and egg mixture, first slowly, mixing well with a spoon, then as the mixture becomes more liquid, whisk well with a balloon whisk.

-If you do spot lumps beginning to form, whisk as fast as you can for a minute!
+If you do spot lumps beginning to form whisk as fast as you can for a minute!

-Add the grated nutmeg, (a whole nutmeg) and season to your taste with salt and pepper, if the cheese you have is salty, go easy on the salt.
+Add the grated nutmeg (a whole nutmeg) and season to your taste with salt and pepper, if the cheese you have is salty, go easy on the salt.

-Return the pan to the heat and bring to the boil, whisking all the time, once at boiling point, remove from heat and stir in the grated cheese.
+Return the pan to the heat and bring to the boil, whisking all the time, once at boiling point remove from heat and stir in the grated cheese.

-4. Assemble moussaka
+5. Assemble moussaka

 Me and my moussaka